 How to Propagate Stinging Nettle

 Stinging nettle is also easy to grow from a cutting.
-While wearing gloves, use clean scissors to trim 5 to 6 inches off the top of a young, green stem.
+While wearing protective gloves, use clean, sharp scissors to trim 5 to 6 inches off the top of a young, green stem.
 Pinch all but the top set of leaves off the stem and then place the stem in a clear glass with water.
 The water level should not cover the leaves, just the stem.
-The nettle cutting can also be placed directly in a plant to root that way, but it is easier to tell when the roots are growing sufficiently in water.
+The nettle cutting can also be placed directly in a pot to root that way, but it is easier to tell when the roots are growing sufficiently in water.
 If you are rooting the nettle in water, change the water every few days if it begins to look cloudy or if the plant doesn't seem to be doing well.

 In several weeks, the nettle cutting should have roots that are long and strong enough to survive a transplant to a larger pot or directly into garden soil.
 Remember to wear gloves whenever you need to touch the nettle plant.